-When requesting ILL materials make sure to plan ahead and leave yourself plenty of time to use your item.
-Below are basic ILL timelines:
+When requesting Interlibrary Loan materials make sure to plan ahead and leave yourself plenty of time to use your item.
+Below are basic Interlibrary Loan timelines:

 Another window will pop up with an option to request the material from Interlibrary Loan:

 The Borrow this Item from Another Library link will direct you to the Interlibrary Loan login page.
 Enter your Northwestern network username and password, then click Sign In.
 The request form will be populated with your article information and then click Submit Request.